 Our hike was 11.35 kilometers long.
 We had previously attempted this winter hike without ice cleats and it did not go well.
 We all agree that microspikes for hiking made a real difference.
 The MaxxDry GripOns were worth the cost, were light weight and unassuming, and did a great job of keeping us safe on our hike.
 If you follow the sizing guide, I can easily recommend this product for your next winter hike.

 If you’re interested in getting these ice cleats, head to Canadian Tire (and maybe look for a sale).
 Or you can find very similar ice cleats on Amazon.
-The ice cleats below would also work nicely.
+The ice cleats below are almost identical to the MaxxDry GripOns we purchased at Canadian Tire and the price is about the same on Amazon.

 Amazing Ice Bubble Photography: Read our post Abraham Lake, Alberta – Ice Bubble Heaven.